 Gmail is an incredibly popular email service.
-It has millions of users who daily take advantage of its features and popularity.
-However, if you are concerned with protecting your online privacy, using Gmail could be a problem.
-Google has long had a reputation for sucking up a lot of personal data about its users.
+It has billions of users who daily take advantage of its features and popularity.
+However, if you are concerned with protecting your online privacy, using Gmail would be problematic.
+This is because Google has long held a reputation for sucking up a lot of personal data about its users.

 In this recent Forbes article about Google’s new Gmail privacy disclosure, Andy Yen CEO of ProtonMail, stated that,